DARPA-CRITICALMAAS/beak-ta3/README.md

 The conda environment for both Docker and Conda installations is called **beak-ta3.**

-## Setting up a local development environment with docker (recommended)
+## Setting up a local environment with docker

 Create a CMD-instance from within the beak-ta3 folder.
 Build and run the container.
 Run this and every other command in the repository root unless otherwise directed.